nicho-n/c-shell/README.md

 # shell
-the most recent c program I have written for now.
+the c program that I have written most recently.